MaartenGr/KeyBERT/README.md

 <a name="maxsum"/></a>
 ###  2.3.
 Max Sum Similarity

-To diversity the results, we take the 2 x top_n most similar words/phrases to the document.
+To diversify the results, we take the 2 x top_n most similar words/phrases to the document.
 Then, we take all top_n combinations from the 2 x top_n words and extract the combination that are the least similar to each other by cosine similarity.